dat-ecosystem/dat/developing.md

 initializes a new dat store by copying a remote dat server

+### dat

+you can pipe line separated JSON data into `dat` on stdin and it will be stored. otherwise entering `dat` with no arguments will just show you the usage instructions

 ### dat pull

 pulls new changes/data from a remote dat server